Bilhorod-Dnistrovskyi: History

 It was established as the fortress of Akkerman, part of the Ottoman defensive system against Poland-Lithuania and, later, the Russian Empire.
 Major battles between the Ottomans and the Russians were fought near Akkerman in 1770 and 1789.
 Russia conquered the town in 1770, 1774, and 1806, but returned it after the conclusion of hostilities.
-It was not incorporated into Russia until 1812, along with the rest of Bessarabia.
+It was not incorporated into Russia until 1812, when it was annexed, along with the rest of Bessarabia.

 On 25 September 1826, Russia and the Ottomans signed here the Akkerman Convention which imposed that the hospodars of Moldavia and Wallachia be elected by their respective Divans for seven-year terms, with the approval of both Powers.

+The city and the surrounding district became part of the Moldovan Democratic Republic after it proclaimed its independence following the Russian Revolution.
+The Romanian Army, entered the city on 9 March 1918, fighting with local troops led by the Bolsheviks.
+Formal integration followed later that month, when the 'Sfatul Țării' of the Moldovan Democratic Republic proclaimed the whole of Bessarabia united with Romania.

+During the interwar period, the Romanian administration transformed Cetatea-Albă into an important administrative and cultural center of Greater Romania.
+The city was modernized through the restoration of historic buildings and the construction of new ones in modern styles, such as Neoromanian and Neoclassical.
+Infrastructure works were carried out, including street paving, the construction of bridges and roads, as well as the development of parks and recreational areas.

-During the Russian Revolution, Akkerman was alternatively under the control of the Ukrainian People's Republic and troops loyal to the government of Soviet Russia.
-Furthermore, the city and the surrounding district were also claimed by the Moldovan Democratic Republic, which however had no means to enforce such claims on the ground.
-The city was occupied by the Romanian Army on 9 March 1918, after heavy fighting with local troops led by the Bolsheviks.
-Formal integration followed later that month, when an assembly of the Moldovan Democratic Republic proclaimed the whole of Bessarabia united with Romania.
-In the interwar period, projects aimed to expand the city and the port were reviewed.
-Romania ceded the city to the Soviet Union on 28 June 1940 following the 1940 Soviet Ultimatum, but regained it on 28 July 1941 during the invasion of the USSR by the Axis forces in the course of the Second World War and had it within its boundaries until 22 August 1944 when the Red Army reoccupied the city.
-The Soviets partitioned Bessarabia, and its southern flanks (including Bilhorod/Belgorod) became part of the Ukrainian SSR, and after 1991, nowadays Ukraine.
+Urban development plans included the creation of new neighborhoods and improvements to infrastructure, making the city more functional and pleasant for its inhabitants.

+Romania ceded the city to the Soviet Union on 28 June 1940 following the 1940 Soviet occupation of Bessarabia, that year the name was officially changed to 'Belgorod-Dniestrovski'.
+A part of the population (mostly Romanians) was deported into Kazakhstan, into Soviet Gulags.
+The Romanian state regained it on 28 July 1941 during the invasion of the USSR by the Axis forces in the course of the Second World War and had it within its boundaries until 22 August 1944 when the Red Army reoccupied the city.
+The Soviets partitioned Bessarabia, creating the Moldovian SSR, taking away its southern flanks and sea access, including Belgorod, which became part of the Ukrainian SSR, and after 1991, nowadays Ukraine.

 Until 18 July 2020, Bilhorod-Dnistrovskyi was incorporated as a city of oblast significance and the center of Bilhorod-Dnistrovskyi Municipality.
 The municipality was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Odesa Oblast to seven.
 The area of Bilhorod-Dnistrovskyi Municipality was merged into Bilhorod-Dnistrovskyi Raion.